Skip to main content

 Kathleen Li

-Kathleen (Kathy) Li is an assistant professor in the marketing department of the McCombs School of Business, the University of Texas at Austin.
-She is quantitative modeler whose research interests are both methodological and substantive.
-The methodological stream of her research includes developing and improving econometric methods for policy evaluation, and the asymptotic theory necessary for inference.
-The substantive stream of her research lies in emergent consumer behavior on the Internet and its interaction with offline environment, and how this affects patterns of demand for different products.
-Both research streams are reflected in her dissertation titled “Three Essays on Estimating Average Treatment Effects in Quasi-Experimental Panel Data.”
-Her research has been published in the Journal of the American Statistical Association and the Journal of Econometrics.
+In the methodological stream of her research, she develops and improves cutting-edge causal inference methods for evaluating marketing and policy interventions and develops the theory necessary for inference.
+The substantive stream of her research lies in emergent consumer behavior on the internet and its interaction with the offline environment, and how this affects patterns of demand for different products.
+Both research streams are reflected in her dissertation, “Three Essays on Estimating Average Treatment Effects in Quasi-Experimental Panel Data.”
+Her research has been published in top marketing and statistics journals, including Marketing Science, Management Science, Journal of Marketing Research, Journal of the American Statistical Association, and Journal of Econometrics.

 ACADEMIC LEADERSHIP & AWARDS